 As soon as the IPO stock begins trading, the company sells the shares and gets some capital back.
 The initial price for IPO is determined by the underwriting company, but at the end of the first trading day, the stock’s price may significantly deviate from the initial IPO price.

-The company can also issue the shares of other categories of the stocks or bonds to raise the capital.
+The company can also issue shares of other categories of stocks or bonds to raise capital.

 There are several types of stocks.

 - Growth stocks are companies that tend to increase in value due to growing earnings.

 - Value stocks are companies lower in price in relation to their fundamentals.
 Value stocks offer a dividend, unlike growth stocks.

 - Stocks are also categorized by market capitalization - either large, mid or small.
 Large-cap stocks are much more heavily traded and are generally an indication of a more stable company.
 Small-cap stocks are usually newer companies looking to grow, so they can be much more volatile compared to large caps.
 Stocks should be considered an important part of any investor’s portfolio.

 Advantages and Disadvantages of Public Companies

 Once the company began trading the shares on the stock market, it is not a private company anymore – it becomes a “public” company.
 As always, there are some pros and cons to becoming a public company.

 - Public companies sell future equity stakes and increase access to debt markets.
 Once a company goes public, additional offerings generate revenue through the creation and sale of new shares in the marketplace.
 Whenever the company needs more capital, it can issue new shares (although, the investors don’t like it as the value per share drops).

 - Increased regulatory scrutiny and less control for majority owners and company founders.